Opportunity Is Calling

 Natalia brings vision and leadership to ThinkShift.
 She has more than 20 years’ experience in the private and non-profit sectors as a clinical psychologist, a leadership and performance executive for national organizations such as Gallup and The Corporate Executive Board, and most recently as the CEO of the Women’s Center for Advancement (formerly YWCA of Omaha).
 Through her varied experiences, she has developed a deep expertise in change management by helping individuals and organizations take new strategic directions and position themselves for success.

 Burt is a labor economist and program evaluation specialist seeking to help individuals succeed in the modern economy.
-Concurrently a faculty member at The George Washington University, his insights are rooted in research and evaluation experiences over his career, which also included positions at Johns Hopkins University, the Lewin Group, and the U.S. Department of Labor.
-Burt received a bachelor’s degree in economics from Massachusetts Institute of Technology and a doctorate in economics from the University of Wisconsin at Madison.
+Concurrently a faculty member at the George Washington University, his insights are rooted in research and evaluation experiences over his career, which also included positions at Johns Hopkins University, the Lewin Group, and the U.S. Department of Labor.
+Burt received a bachelor’s degree in economics from Massachusetts Institute of Technology and a doctorate in economics from the University of Wisconsin, Madison.

 Andrew is a student and practitioner of how people develop the resources needed for success in life.
 He is driven to create a world where all individuals feel like they have both a stake in society and a contribution to make to it.
 During seven years at Mathematica Policy Research, and earlier positions at the University of Michigan and the Illinois Department of Employment Security, his work focused on ways to create healthier home environments and better prepare individuals for advancement in the workforce.
 He holds a doctorate in sociology and social policy from Harvard University.